mrconter1/writings/forecasting/README.md

 ## Forecasting Question

-> "How long do you think it will be until we live in a society where it does not surprise you to see a humanoid robot intuitively performing household tasks such as making coffee or watering plants?"
+When do you think you'll reach a point where seeing a humanoid robot performing everyday tasks in a regular home no longer surprises you, and you naturally expect it to succeed when you ask it to do things like the following:

+- [Example 1]
+- [Example 2]
+- [Example 3]
+- [Example 4]
+- [Example 5]